Ulysse248/RPPG/README.md

 This repository is a fork of the Ubicomp Lab's rPPG-Toolbox, specifically tailored for utilizing a pretrained version of the EfficientPhys model.
 The primary purpose of this modification is to apply the pre-trained model on video inputs and overlay the model's predictions onto the video stream.

 ## Purpose
 The core objective of this repository is to leverage the power of the EfficientPhys model, which has been trained on the PURE dataset, for real-time or offline prediction of vital signs from video inputs.
-By incorporating this modified code, users can seamlessly visualize the model's predictions overlaid on top of the provided video input.
+By incorporating this modified code, users can seamlessly visualize the model's predictions overlaid on top of the provided video input. \n
+This repository marks the culmination of my internship journey at Norbert Health, showcasing the practical application of skills acquired during this tenure.
+It underscores the seamless integration and enhancement of a pretrained EfficientPhys model, initially trained on the PURE dataset, within the rPPG-Toolbox derived repository.
+Furthermore, I extended the model's capabilities by training it on a proprietary dataset, prioritizing data privacy.
+This project stands as a testament to my adeptness in handling and improving rPPG deep learning models with custom data while maintaining utmost confidentiality.
+Through this endeavor, I aim to underscore my proficiency in signal processing techniques and the adept integration of advanced rPPG models into the realm of healthcare technology.

 ## Usage
 To use this repository: